-- Botswana has already enacted legislation (the Copyright and Neighboring Rights Law (2000)), which seeks to implement these provisions in the WIPO treaties (though not entirely successfully, in our view). - Namibia has already enacted the Copyright Act, 2002, , and this Bill contains measures intended to implement the WIPO treaties. - While legislation to bring South Africa's copyright law closer into line with TRIPS stalled in 2000, in 2002, the government of South Africa enacted the Electronic Communications and Transactions Act, 2002 (No. 25 of 2002), which contains reasonably good provisions on service provider liability.
-It also contains anti-hacking provisions against the unauthorized access to data, or the unlawful manufacture of devices that circumvent technological protection measures on a specific computer system to protect data (note: if "data" is defined broadly to include copyright content, then hacking a computer to obtain copyrighted material would be a violation; this would not, however, be enough protection to satisfy the WCT/WPPT requirement as to technological protection measures).
-While the overall progress on copyright legislation is highly disappointing (making an FTA important as a vehicle to accelerate that progress), the ECT Act does at least demonstrate that South Africa is quite familiar with these issues, and with electronic commerce, and the U.S. government will appropriately introduce strong obligations in the FTA that mirror the obligations introduced in the most recent FTAs. - In Swaziland, a Copyright Bill was prepared in 1999, which contains some WCT and WPPT implementing language, although it does not contain any provisions on technological protection measures.
+- Botswana enacted legislation (the Copyright and Neighboring Rights Law (2000)), which seeks to implement these provisions in the WIPO treaties (though not entirely successfully, in our view).
+Botswana joined the WCT and WPPT effective January 27, 2005. - Namibia enacted the Copyright Act, 2002, and this Bill contains measures intended to implement the WIPO treaties. - While legislation to bring South Africa's copyright law closer into line with TRIPS stalled in 2000, in 2002, the government of South Africa enacted the Electronic Communications and Transactions Act, 2002 (No. 25 of 2002), which contains reasonably good provisions on service provider liability.
+It also contains anti-hacking provisions against the unauthorized access to data, or the unlawful manufacture of devices that circumvent technological protection measures on a specific computer system to protect data; this is not, however, enough protection to satisfy the WCT/WPPT requirement as to technological protection measures.
+While the overall progress on copyright legislation is highly disappointing (making the SACU FTA important as a vehicle to accelerate that progress), the ECT Act does at least demonstrate that South Africa is quite familiar with these issues, and with electronic commerce, and the U.S. government will appropriately introduce strong obligations in the FTA that mirror the obligations introduced in the most recent FTAs. - In Swaziland, a Copyright Bill was prepared in 1999, which contains some WCT and WPPT implementing language, although it does not contain any provisions on technological protection measures.

-Inadequate Copyright Enforcement in Sub-Saharan Africa:
+Inadequate Copyright Enforcement in Sub-Saharan Africa